 You would give advice on the daily care of the baby.
 Including bathing and making up feeds (dependent on whether the parents choose formula or to breastfeed).

-You’ll need to liaise with other health and social care professionals to ensure continuity of care.
+As an expert midwife, you’ll also need to liaise with other health and social care professionals to ensure continuity of care.
 Especially in the handover to the health visitor.

-When you become a senior member of the midwifery team, you’ll also participate in the training and supervision of junior colleagues.
+When you become a senior member of the midwifery team, you’ll also participate in the training and supervision of junior midwife colleagues.

 Key Skills of a Midwife